 But before this explanation it will be show how a compound similar to what may be considered a hybrid of (E) and (Z) aconitic follows a similar hydration step but produces a highly reactive non isolable product.
 It will also be shown how increasing the electrophilicity at carbon 2 (middle carbon) can result in an increase in reaction rates.

-Compound VII is produced via halogenation followed by saponification of intermediate esters from US patent 4146543, derived from maleic anhydride and US patent 4273935, derived from the monoalky ester salt of maleic acid both using calcium hydroxide as base.
+Compound VII is produced via halogenation followed by saponification of intermediate esters from US patent 4146543, derived from maleic anhydride and US patent 4273935, derived from the monoalkyl ester salt of maleic acid both using calcium hydroxide as base.
 Under the reaction conditions shown saponification of VI followed by dehydration results in the formation of VII.
 This carboxylated aconitate being a hybrid of both (E) and (Z) aconitate is shown to hydrate at lower pHs and under atmospheric pressure to produce VIII (NMR analysis shows the disappearance of the CH2 group with time).
 However, VIII is not isolable and appears to decompose via the retro Aldol reaction into aceto acetate (IX) and malonate (X) both of which exchange hydrogen for deuterium during NMR analysis.
 Although the intermediate VIII unlike the parent citrate is not a stable entity, its possible formation, as is the case for citrate, points to a similar mechanism.

 Aconitate can be visualized as an allylic group with multiple attachments.
 The CH2 groups occupy a special position on the molecule.
 They are both α to a carboxylic group and as mentioned allylic.
 Under certain conditions it should be possible to remove one of these hydrogens and generate an allylic anion a well known 4 π electron (∊) system.
 An MO description of this allylic anion shows that there are three π orbitals, viz., π1, π2 and π3 as depicted below: